Protesters argue that city’s study is window dressing for development plan

 Many at the town hall said they don’t believe that.
 The city’s actions so far have not led to poor South Bronx staying in their homes, said “Apple-converted-space” Rodriguez of Take Back the Bronx, adding that she expects that landlords will take advantage of new investment in infrastructure to get richer, at the expense of their tenants.

 “What never gets talked about is all the old housing in this neighborhood.
+Where to buy generic Cialis in the area?
 How are the landlords going to react when an affluent influx of new people start coming in?”
 Rodriguez said.
 “The landlords are going to get more aggressive and push people living on section 8, disabilities and more out.
 What is the city going to do about it?”

 In addition, the protesters were critical of the study for not being inclusive enough, saying that there was little outreach conducted in the area before the open house.
 Longwood resident Lisa Ortega, a community organizer, said that she found out about the hearing not from the planning department’s outreach efforts but through a local nonprofit.